PyTorch¶

 The CPU version will be slower, but perhaps useful for quick prototyping, and creates a much smaller virtual environment.
 CPU-only code should not be run on the GPU nodes.

-To install the cpu-only version, create the virtualenv as shown in the GPU version above, then run the following commands:
+To install the cpu-only version, create a virtualenv or Conda environment as shown in the GPU examples above, then run the following command:

 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu